mdn/project-template/CONTRIBUTOR_ROLES.md

 - Can recommend and vote for other members to become Invited Experts.
 - Will be added to the Invited Experts and appropriate topic team.

-## Maintainer

-Maintainers are established contributors who are responsible for one or more projects.
-As such, they have the ability to approve and merge pull requests, and are expected to participate in making decisions about the priorities of the project.

-### Maintainer requirements

-- Experience as an invited expert for at least six months.
-- Demonstrates a broad knowledge of the project across multiple areas.
-- Is able to exercise judgment for the good of the project, independent of the influence of other members.
-- A history of mentoring other contributors.
-- Can commit to spending at least 16 hours per month working on the project.
-- Attends the community meeting which takes place once every two months.

-#### Process for nominating a Maintainer

-- The nominator will open a pull request using the appropriate [template](https://github.com/mdn/mdn-community/roles/) against the [MDN Web Docs community repository](https://github.com/mdn/mdn-community/).
-- The nominee will add a comment to the pull request agreeing to all responsibilities of becoming a Maintainer.
-- At least three current Maintainers must approve the pull request.
-- Once the pull request is approved, the new Maintainer is added to the [maintainers team](https://github.com/orgs/mdn/teams/maintainers) and any other relevant topic or project teams.

-### Maintainer responsibilities

-In addition to the responsibilities of all other roles, a Maintainer has these additional responsibilities:

-- Determining priorities for the project.
-- Participating in community meetings.
-- Mentoring new and existing contributors across all other roles.
-- If appropriate, based on the skill set of the maintainer:
-  - Propose, approve, or implement code and infrastructure improvements.
-  - Propose, approve, or implement content improvements.
-  - Propose, approve, or implement process improvements.

 ## Community Manager